Royal Academy of Fine Arts, Brussels: Origins

 Historically, artistic training in Brussels was organised in traditional workshops where masters would teach their skills to pupils.
 The masters needed to be registered with their local guild to be able to practice their craft.
 On 30 September 1711, the magistrate of the City of Brussels gave the guilds of painters, sculptors, weavers and other amateurs the use of a room in Brussels' Town Hall to teach drawing classes to their pupils.
 On 16 October of the same year, some sort of school was established at these premises to organise the classes.
 The school would concentrate mainly on teaching drawing.

 In 1737, the Academy adopted its first rules.
 The city assumed some costs, including those for the models.
 A few decades later, disagreement broke out.
 The classes moved to the inn 't Gulden Hoofd and were even suspended for a while.
 The Bruges painter Bernard Verschoot took over the Academy's leadership and tried to put it back on the rails with a heavy hand.
 The Governor of the Habsburg Netherlands, Prince Charles Alexander of Lorraine, put the school under his high protection in 1762.
 His attention went mainly to the Department of Architecture.
 The school was re-established in 1768 as the Académie de Peinture, Sculpture et Architecture ("Academy of Painting, Sculpture and Architecture"), with funds raised through a public subscription.
 Inspiration was found in the French model.
 A year later, the school returned to the Town Hall.
-In 1795, the Academy was closed after the conquest of Brussels by the French revolutionary troops.
+In 1795, the Academy was closed after the conquest of Brussels by French revolutionary troops.